1. Introduction

 https://REST-HOST:PORT/<tenant>/gql-apps/<tenant>___<name>

-For fast feedback cycles during development, this can be combined with a tool to watch for file changes to continuously update the GraphQL app:
+For fast feedback cycles during development, this can be combined with a file change monitoring tool to continuously update the GraphQL application:

 fswatch -o my-app-def.json my-schema.gql | xargs -n1 -I{} \